kevinddchen/wavey/README.md

 ```
 uv venv
 uv sync
+source .venv/bin/activate
 ```

 To generate the webpage,

 ```
-uv run -m wavey
+python -m wavey
 ```

 This will create a directory "_site/" which contains the webpage.

-We use `mypy` to perform static analysis and `ruff` to perform linting and formatting.
+We use `mypy` to perform static type checking and `ruff` to perform linting and formatting.

 ```
-uv run mypy .
+mypy .

-uv run ruff check .
+ruff check .
-uv run ruff format --check .
+ruff format --check .
 ```